montrealelixir/playbook/guides/presentations.md

 After the presentation, members will be given the opportunity to ask you questions.
 You may also answer questions one-on-one after your presentation, as an alternative to answering questions in front of the group if you prefer.

+## Preparing your presentations

+There are many good resources available on preparing for your presentation.
+Gary Bernhardt's [How to prepare a talk](https://www.deconstructconf.com/blog/how-to-prepare-a-talk) is an example.
+If you think there are additional resources that would be helpful to include in this Guide, please create an issue with your suggestion.

 ## Booking your presentation

 Please message one of the organizers on [Meetup.com](https://www.meetup.com/montrealelixir/) to notify them that you would like to present and for which month.
 Within two weeks of the meet-up, we would need to know: